Kava-Labs/kava/migrate/v0_17/migrate.md

 ### Coordination

-If the kava-10 chain does not launch by March 10, 2022 at 21:00 UTC, the launch should be considered a failure and validators should refer to the [rollback](./rollback.md) instructions to restart the previous kava-9 chain.
+If the kava-10 chain does not launch by May 10, 2022 at 21:00 UTC, the launch should be considered a failure and validators should refer to the [rollback](./rollback.md) instructions to restart the previous kava-9 chain.
 In the event of launch failure, coordination will occur in the [Kava discord](https://discord.com/invite/kQzh3Uv).